OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 ## Values

+> Fix me this isn't clear if its talking about mini values or AVM values, it starts by talking about mini and then in the implementation note it starts looking like AVM to me

 All values in Mini are immutable.
 There is no way to modify a value.
 You can only create new values that are equal to existing ones with modifications.
 (That's what the `with` operator does.)

 Because values are immutable, there is no notion of a reference to a value.
 As far as the semantics of Mini are concerned, there are only values, and any assignment or passing of values is done by copying (although the compiler might optimize by copying a pointer rather than copying the object).